African American–Jewish relations: History

-Interactions between Black people and Jews in the Americas began during European colonization in the early modern period.
+In the Americas, interactions between Black people and Jews began during European colonization in the early modern period.
 Black Africans first arrived in America in the 16th century.
-Captives from West and Central Africa were sold to European slave traders and transported across the Atlantic to the Americas, where they were sold to local slaveowners.
-A few were able to achieve freedom through manumission or escaping slavery and founded independent communities before and during the American Revolution.
+Captives from West and Central Africa were sold to European slave traders who transported them across the Atlantic to the Americas, where they were sold to local slaveowners.
+A few of them were able to gain their freedom through manumission or they were able to gain their freedom by escaping from their enslavers and after they gained their freedom, they founded independent communities both before and during the American Revolution.

-Early Jewish communities in what became the United States were primarily Sephardi (Jews of Spanish and Portuguese descent).
-Many were refugees and immigrants from Brazil, Amsterdam, or England.
-They settled in cities such as New York City, Providence, Rhode Island, Charleston, South Carolina, and Savannah, Georgia, gradually integrating into the local society.
-Slavery was a long-established institution in the colonies, and some Jews became slaveholders, especially in the South.
-Despite the conspiracy theory that Jews had an outsize role in the slave trade, Jews comprised only 1.25% of Southern slaveowners.
-For the most part, American Jews did not accept a sense of responsibility for the larger society around them until the late 19th century.
+Early Jewish communities which existed in what became the United States were primarily Sephardic (Jews of Spanish and Portuguese descent).
+Many of them were refugees and immigrants from Brazil, Amsterdam, or England.
+They settled in cities such as New York City, Providence, Rhode Island, Charleston, South Carolina, and Savannah, Georgia, gradually integrating themselves into the local society.
+Slavery was a long-established institution in the colonies, and as a result, some Jews became slaveholders, especially in the South.
+Contrary to the conspiracy theory that Jews played an outsized role in the slave trade, Jews only comprised 1.25% of all Southern slaveowners.
+For the most part, American Jews did not feel any sense of responsibility for the larger society around them until the late 19th century.
 When they finally did so, Southern Jews lagged far behind Northern Jews.

-Like many Christians of the time, some Jews used the Bible to justify the enslavement of Black people based on historical and scientific racism.
+Like many Christians who lived at that time, some Jews also used the Bible to justify the enslavement of Black people based on historical and scientific racism.
 For instance, a Jewish editor named Jacob N. Cardozo explained that "the reason the Almighty had made the colored black" was to mark him as inferior, providing an obvious, God-given approval of slavery.
 This scientific racism often characterized people as belonging to three broad categories or races: Caucasian, Mongoloid or Negroid.
 So, although Jews were often considered "other" and separate from European Christians, the Naturalization Act of 1790 classed them as "free white persons" and thus full citizens, unlike Native Americans, Africans, Pacific Islanders, and non-white Asians.

-After the United States was founded in 1776, most Black people continued to be enslaved, a large majority of which were concentrated in the American South; four million slaves were liberated only during and at the end of the Civil War in 1865.
+After the United States was founded in 1776, most Black people continued to be enslaved, especially in the American South; four million slaves were liberated only during and at the end of the Civil War in 1865.
 During Reconstruction, they gained citizenship and, in the case of adult males, the right to vote.
 Due to the widespread policy and ideology of white supremacy, however, Black Americans were treated as second-class citizens and soon found themselves disenfranchised in the South.

-Recently, Jews have supported and participated in Black Lives Matter protests.